 DHS Homeless Programs Office (HPO) transitioned its role as the lead agency for the HMIS system to each CoC.
-PIC (CoC for Oahu service providers) identified its HMIS lead as Aloha United Way (AUW); PIC contracts Daniel Gore as its HMIS administrator.
-While BTG (CoC for neighbor island providers) is in the process of selecting its HMIS lead, currently, C. Peraro Consulting, LLC., continues to be its HMIS administrator.
+PIC identified AUW as its HMIS lead, and contracts with Daniel Gore as its HMIS administrator.
+While BTG is in the process of selecting its HMIS Lead, C. Peraro Consulting, LLC., continues as its HMIS administrator.

-Both CoCs endeavored to increase HMIS participation from public and community health providers.
-State funds were provided to enhance the HMIS administrative and support services for both PIC and BTG through Governor Ige's 2016 Emergency Proclamation to address homeless issues.
-Because of the added funding, the HMIS capabilities have been expanded to: manage operations of the State contracts; create a help desk, implement webinars and trainings; ensure administrative compliance; and assist with research and reporting.

-BTG's CES is now automated through the HMIS and referrals are made based on the agreed prioritization and eligibility requirements.
-This new HMIS program removes human interpretation and subjectivity.
-However, as described above, when all criteria are not met (generally, the issue of chronicity), a case by case review is available.
+Both CoCs endeavor to increase HMIS participation from public and community health providers.
+The 2016 Emergency Proclamation from the Office of the Governor to address homeless issues provided funds to enhance the HMIS administrative and support services for both PIC and BTG through.
+With these additional supports, the HMIS capabilities were expanded to manage State contracts' operations, create a help desk, implement webinars and trainings, ensure administrative compliance, and assist with research and reporting.
+BTG's CES is now automated and referrals are made based upon the agreed prioritization and eligibility requirements.
 PIC continues to work on its automation of CES.
-The DHS Homeless Programs Office and each CoC continues make concerted efforts to share resources and strengthen the homeless services system.
+The DHS Homeless Programs Office and each CoC continue to make concerted efforts to share resources and strengthen the homeless services system.